E-commerce Accelerator Incentive

 Research shows more vibrant digital businesses in a community leads to higher median incomes and stronger communities.
 “Retailers, including restaurants, have quickly discovered the need to serve their customers in a different manner.
 The ability to clearly display products and services through a website or App is critical for this unexpected change in shopping routines and for the future economy,” said DDA Chairman Matt Looney.
 “By offering this matching grant, we believe Denison businesses will be able to expand their business enterprise and reach new customers through marketing and promotion.”

 Business owners who apply will be in complete control of which online sales platform they use, which consultants they engage, and which digital advertising option they incorporate in this six month grant.
-Application Deadline is June 30, 2020
+Applications are accepted year-round while funding is available.

 June 25, 2020 - DDA Grant Accelerates Small Business E-Commerce

 A high-impact E-commerce Accelerator Incentive Grant Program developed by the Denison Development Alliance (DDA) has awarded 10 grants to help businesses initiate or expand their online marketing and sales, a vital lifeline for shops disrupted by COVID-19.